oveleon/contao-glossary-bundle/README.md

 - Frontend- and Backend permissions for glossaries and terms
 - Access protection for modules
 - Paginated glossary lists
-- Quicklinks
+- Quick-links
 - Navigation/Pagination grouping for umlauts (UTF8 to ASCII conversion)
 - Automatic keyword conversion of glossary terms (markup or link)
 - Case sensitivity for keyword conversion
-- Hovercard-preview for glossary terms
+- Hover-card-preview for glossary terms
-- Loading animation for hovercards
+- Loading animation for hover-cards
 - Insert tags
-- Linkpicker
+- Link-picker
 - Meta title and description for detail pages
 - Sitemap-Integration
 - Cache invalidation
-- Caching for hovercard content (Sessionstorage)
+- Caching for hover-card content (session-storage)
+- Caching for abbr descriptions (session-storage)
+  - can be enabled using the markup feature with 'abbr'

 ## Installation